alisondiazc/CGJ_PBHiFi_WGS_Analysis/3.Reference_alignment/ReferenceAlignment.md

 - Align reads to  the selected reference genome (GRCh38 or CHM13-T2T) using pbmm2
 - Calculate coverage statistics with mosdepth and generate coverage distribution plots
 - Generate a consensus sequence from the aligned reads using samtools
-- Evaluate the consensus sequence with assembly-stats
+- Evaluate the consensus sequence with assembly-stats and QUAST
 - Align the consensus sequence back to the reference genome using minimap2 to obtain a paf file
 - Generate a coverage plot of the paf file with pafr
-- Generate a dot plot of the reference vs the obtained alignment using dotPlotly
+- Generate a dot plot of the paf file using dotPlotly
-- Assess the quality of the consensus assembly with QUAST
 ***